Chocolatería San Ginés

 The Chocolatería San Ginés is a café at Pasadizo de San Ginés, 5, in central Madrid, in a passageway close to San Ginés church, west of the Puerta del Sol.
 It has served principally chocolate con churros (hot chocolate and churros) since 1894.

 History

 The building originally opened as a restaurant and inn in 1890; it began serving churros in 1894.

 In recent years, it has expanded its main Madrid location into buildings next door, and it is open 24 hours.

 International branches

-World map of San Ginés branches as displayed in Miami Beach branch January 2025.
-Mexico branches are no longer in operation.
+World map of San Ginés branches as displayed in the Miami Beach branch January 2025.
+Mexico branches are no longer in operation, while the Philippine branch opened in 2026.

-The restaurant has branches in Marbella, Spain; in Cais do Sodré in Lisbon, Portugal; and in Austin, Texas and Miami Beach, Florida, in the United States, and in the Mercado de los Carruajes in Buenos Aires, Argentina.
+The restaurant has branches in Marbella, Spain; in Cais do Sodré in Lisbon, Portugal; in Austin, Texas, and Miami Beach, Florida, in the United States; in the Mercado de los Carruajes in Buenos Aires, Argentina; and at The Podium in Mandaluyong, Philippines.

 There were 3 locations in Mexico City on Parque España in Colonia Condesa, the Historic Center of Mexico City and in Lomas de Chapultepec.
-However these are closed as of 2025.
+However, these are closed as of 2025.

-In 2010, a San Ginés's branch was opened in Shibuya, Tokyo (Japan).
-It closed one year later, in 2011.
+In 2010, a San Ginés branch opened in Shibuya, Tokyo (Japan).
+However, it closed a year later.